Topic-specific policies

 Purpose of the standard

-As a result of ISO’s intent to make all the Management Systems Standards consistent in structure and form, and in order for it to be usable for ISMS certification purposes, the language of ISO/IEC 27001:2013 is inevitably rather formal, curt and stilted.
-In contrast, ISO/IEC 27003 offers pragmatic explanation with plain-speaking advice and guidance for implementers of ‘27001.
+As a result of ISO’s directive to make all the Management Systems Standards consistent in structure and form, and in order for it to be usable for ISMS certification purposes, the language of ISO/IEC 27001:2013 is inevitably rather formal, curt and stilted.
+In contrast, ISO/IEC 27003 offers pragmatic explanation with plain-speaking advice and guidance for implementers of ISO/IEC 27001 (at least, that was the intention: arguably, the 2017 release fell short).

 Structure and content of the standard